-The directors are responsible for the preparation of the EEV basis supplementary information in accordance with the EEV Principles using the methodology and assumptions set out in the notes on the EEV financial results, including the basis of preparation.
+The directors are responsible for preparing the EEV Financial Results in accordance with the EEV Principles using the methodology and assumptions set out in the notes to the EEV Financial Results.

-In preparing the condensed set of financial statements, the directors are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.
+In preparing the EEV Financial Results, the directors are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.